Paink64/HPC-AI-Resources/Home.md

-# Welcome to the HPC-AI-Resources Wiki
+# Welcome to the HPC-AI Resources for STEM and Non-STEM Researchers

 ## Repository Overview